 Harper Adams University is a higher education institution, a company limited by guarantee and a registered charity.
-The Higher Education Funding Council for England (HEFCE) is the principle charity regulator for the higher education sector.
+The Higher Education Funding Council for England (HEFCE) is the principal charity regulator for the higher education sector.
 In accordance with the Financial Memorandum between Harper Adams University and HEFCE, this web page explains how Harper Adams University demonstrates its charitable status.

 |Legal name||Harper Adams University|

-|Correspondence address||Harper Adams University,
+|Correspondence address||Harper Adams University

 |Preferred name||Harper Adams University|

 |Legal Status||The University is registered in England and Wales as a Company Limited by Guarantee under Company No. 8049710 and established as a higher education institution under the terms of the Education Reform Act 1988 and the Further and Higher Education Act 1992.|